Rekord/rekord/README.md

   // used in debugging.
   summarize: function(model) { return model.name; },

+  // (function) A function which accepts the database instance and options passed to it.
+This function is called before
+  // The store, rest, and live services are created for the given database.
+  prepare: function(db, options) { ... },

   // (object) Adds dynamic properties to every model.
 Dynamic properties appear like normal fields but invoke functions
   // when they are set or get.
   dynamic: {